Skip advert

 Advertisement - Article continues below

-The Master’s brakes are unique in that the power assistance adjusts to compensate for any load in the rear, ensuring that the pedal feels the same no matter the cargo.
+The Master’s brakes are unique in that the power assistance adjusts to compensate for any load in the rear, ensuring that the pedal feels the same regardless of the cargo.
 While we weren’t able to test the Master with different loads, the brakes were strong and predictable at all speeds, with a pedal that felt well matched to the weighting of the accelerator and clutch.

-This new generation of Renault Master brings a shorter wheelbase than before, resulting in a tighter turning radius, and we found no problem piloting the Master through narrow French streets.
-The steering is just as pleasant at faster speeds, with good accuracy that makes it easy to place in its lane along the motorway.
+This generation of Renault Master brings a shorter wheelbase than before, resulting in a tighter turning radius.
+The steering is just as pleasant at higher speeds, with good accuracy that makes it easy to place in its lane along the motorway.
 Ride quality is a highlight, the Master dealing remarkably well with small and large bumps alike and with a welcome absence of rattles.
-The standard-fit bulkhead does well to isolate the driver from the load area and prevents any knocks or bangs reverberating through to the cabin.
+The standard-fit bulkhead does a good job of isolating the driver from the load area and prevents any knocks or bangs reverberating through to the cabin.

 Advertisement - Article continues below